Home » How Can MBR Technology Improve Your Wastewater Treatment Operation?

 Guided by increasingly stringent discharge standards across industries and a new emphasis on circular economy models, MBR systems have emerged as a powerful tool serving wastewater treatment needs.
 MBR technology emerged in the late 1990s and early 2000s as a reliable option; an early integration saw MBR technology implemented at a golf course in Oregon.
 From there, the applications flourished.
 Because MBR technology can be integrated into traditional wastewater treatment systems, flexibility allows for capabilities customized to meet each customer’s needs.

-This technology is now used extensively in industrial settings and municipal utilities, such as:
+This technology is now used extensively in industrial wastewater treatment and municipal wastewater treatment plants, such as:

 • Food and beverage